Below is a short list of organizations that SPARK is currently partnering with to reduce childhood obesity in the United States.

-Let’s Move!
 Active Schools is the national solution to ensure 60 minutes of physical activity is the new norm for schools.
-Powered by a national collaboration of leading health and education organizations, Let’s Move!
-Active Schools streamlines the selection of physical activity and physical education programs, resources, professional development and funding opportunities, and delivers a customized Action Plan – making it simple for teachers and strategic for administrators to cultivate active learning environments.
-As a supporting organization, SPARK encourages schools and districts to enroll in Let’s Move!
-Active Schools.
-As a supporting organization, SPARK encourages schools and districts to enroll in Let’s Move!
-Active Schools.
-For more information, visit www.letsmoveschools.org.
+Powered by a national collaboration of leading health and education organizations, Active Schools streamlines the selection of physical activity and physical education programs, resources, professional development and funding opportunities, and delivers a customized Action Plan – making it simple for teachers and strategic for administrators to cultivate active learning environments.
+As a supporting organization, SPARK encourages schools and districts to enroll in Active Schools.
+For more information, visit www.activeschoolsus.org.

 The American Camp Association (ACA) is a community of camp professionals who, for 100 years, have joined together to share our knowledge and experience and to ensure the quality of camp programs.
 ACA believes that young people benefit emotionally, socially, physically, and spiritually from physical activity and spending time in close contact with the natural world.
 These connections are essential to healthy development.